MoonPoet/xaprb-src/content/blog/2006/simple-and-complex-types-in-xml-schema.md

 Just to clarify: elements have an element type, and their content has a content type.
 By the way, attributes can only have simple types, because they cannot themselves have attributes or children.

 For further reading, I again heartily recommend the Primer linked above.
-Another good resource is Priscilla Walmsley's <span class="title">Definitive XML Schema</span>.
+Another good resource is Priscilla Walmsley's Definitive XML Schema.
 She not only knows her stuff (she's part of the W3C XML Schema Working Group), but she writes very well.